Profile information

 Description

 We are a Guatemalan-Canadian family establishing our permaculture & ecological farm on 100 acres in Grey county, Ontario.
 We have a big organic garden where we implement permaculture and traditional Mayan practices.
 We raise a small flock of sheep, chickens and ducks, and use sustainable farming methods to produce organically grown vegetables.
-We also serve as a base for community-based projects rooted in ecological and social justice principles.
+We also offer workshops on permaculture and home gardens.
 We’ve been working and teaching permaculture and ecological agriculture in Guatemala - with a focus on seeds - for over 20 years, and we are now in the process of putting it all into practice on our own farm in Southern Ontario.

 Types of help and learning opportunities